huhx0015/LinkToTheMap/README.md

 Link to the Map is a fan application and is not associated with or endorsed by NINTENDO.

-© THE LEGEND OF ZELDA: A LINK TO THE PAST is a registered trademark of NINTENDO.\nAll LEGEND OF ZELDA images, logos, names, music, and related media are intellectual properties of NINTENDO unless otherwise noted.
+© THE LEGEND OF ZELDA: A LINK TO THE PAST is a registered trademark of NINTENDO.

+All LEGEND OF ZELDA images, logos, names, music, and related media are intellectual properties of NINTENDO unless otherwise noted.